otoolep/go-grpc-pg/README.md

 A simple service demonstrating Go, gRPC, and PostgreSQL.
 Integration with [CircleCI](http://www.circleci.com) included.

-## Building and running go-grpc-pg
+## Building go-grpc-pg
 *Building go-httpd requires Go 1.8 or later. [gvm](https://github.com/moovweb/gvm) is a great tool for installing and managing your versions of Go.*

-Starting and running go-grpc-pg is easy.
 Download and build it like so:
 ```
 mkdir go-grpc-pg # Or any directory of your choice
 cd go-grpc-pg/